AI agents as web users are now at the center of a growing debate over who gets to access and reuse online content.

 By taking these steps, marketers can successfully adapt to the rise of LLM-powered search, ensuring their content remains visible, credible, and aligned with AI-driven discovery.

-How Can KIVA Help You to Adapt to LLMs Crawling Web Search?
+How Can Wellows Help You Adapt To LLMs Crawling Web Search?

 kiva-feature-image